-The High Sierra Music Festival is a great place to bring children.
-We'll have ongoing games, arts and crafts, performances on the Family Stage, and other fun activities on the Family Lawn.
-The 2014 Family Area schedule will be posted here this Spring.
-In the meantime, you can check out the 2013 schedule to get a feel for the types of entertainment and activities our Family Area has to offer.
+High Sierra Music Festival is a great place to bring the whole family!
+We have a wonderful Family Area with ongoing games, arts and crafts, performances on the Family Stage and other fun activities.
+The 2015 Family Area schedule will be released in late spring.
+In the meantime, you can get a feel for the types of entertainment and activities we offer by checking out the 2014 schedule.

 We try to create a quieter and more kid-friendly environment in the

 eastern end of the Shady Grove campground (quieter late at night,

 louder early in the morning).
 If you're interested in camping in